poorting/duckdb_dissector_poc/README.md

 The key here is that creating a view **does not load anything in memory** (like a table would).
 It is filled with data on the fly whenever an SQL statement operates on a view.

-For example: the first use of a view is to create a, well, view on the parquet file to be analysed:
+For example: the first use of a view is to create a, well, view on the parquet file(s) to be analysed:
 ```
-CREATE VIEW raw AS SELECT * FROM '{parquet_file}'
+CREATE VIEW raw AS SELECT * FROM read_parquet({pqt_files})
 ```

 Another view is then created to combine fields into one (e.g. coalescing udp_srcport and tcp_srcport) and other stuff.